microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

     * Claim your [Azure credit](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} if you are MSDN or Visual Studio subscriber
 - An available Wi-Fi connection or mobile hotspot.
 Note that the Wi-Fi connection can (and should) be secure, but it must be ungated (i.e. no intermediate login page is required.
 Gated Wi-Fi is common in public venues and hotels).

-    Note: For developers work on a Mac, please see [this article](https://docs.microsoft.com/en-us/windows/uwp/porting/setting-up-your-mac-with-windows-10) for installing Windows 10 to enable building and running the UWP portion of this lab.
+**Note:** For developers work on a Mac, please see [this article](https://docs.microsoft.com/en-us/windows/uwp/porting/setting-up-your-mac-with-windows-10) for installing Windows 10 to enable building and running the UWP portion of this lab.
+{: .notice--info}

 ---